jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Deploy Application using CloudBees CD
+## Deploy Application using CloudBees CD/RO

-This integration allows you to deploy an application using CloudBees CD.
+This integration allows you to deploy an application using CloudBees CD/RO.

 This post build action takes the following parameters:

-- Configuration: Specify the name of the CloudBees CD configuration
+- Configuration: Specify the name of the CloudBees CD/RO configuration

-- Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+- Override Credential: Connect to CloudBees CD/RO as a User other than the one mentioned in the electricflow Plugin Connection Configuration

-- Project Name: Specify the CloudBees CD project name
+- Project Name: Specify the CloudBees CD/RO project name

-- Application Name: Specify the CloudBees CD application name
+- Application Name: Specify the CloudBees CD/RO application name

-- Application Process Name: Specify the CloudBees CD application process
+- Application Process Name: Specify the CloudBees CD/RO application process
 name

-- (Optional) Environment Project Name: Specify the CloudBees CD environment project name if it is different than project for application
+- (Optional) Environment Project Name: Specify the CloudBees CD/RO environment project name if it is different than project for application

-- Environment Name: Specify the CloudBees CD environment name
+- Environment Name: Specify the CloudBees CD/RO environment name

 - (Optional) Deploy Parameters